MWDelaney/swordfight.engine/.github/CLOUDFLARE_SETUP.md

 ## Security Notes

-- API tokens are stored as encrypted GitHub Secrets
+- API tokens and account IDs are stored as encrypted GitHub Secrets
 - Never commit tokens to the repository
+- Account IDs are not sensitive, but using secrets keeps your config clean
 - Rotate tokens periodically via CloudFlare Dashboard
 - Use minimal permissions (Workers Edit only)

 ## Next Steps

-1. Set up the CloudFlare API token (Step 1-2)
+1. Get your CloudFlare API token (Step 1)
+2. Add both secrets to GitHub (Step 2)
-2. Push to main branch to trigger deployment
+3. Push to main branch to trigger deployment (Step 4)
+4. Get your worker URL (Step 5)
-3. Update your client with the worker URL
+5. Update your client with the worker URL
-4. Test the connection!
+6. Test the connection!

 See [server/README.md](../server/README.md) for server configuration details.